mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Lance:
 - Removed unnecessary files and shortened code in scrapy project

+Renat:
+- Added the beginnings of the nova scotia scraper.

 # March 1st, 2024
 Emily:
 - Created a function that takes a location and calls the Google Maps API.
 It then returns a Google Maps link with directions to that location